CoinMarketRank/CoinMarketRank_Gadgets/Gadgets_CoinsGraphs_HTML.md

-# CoinMarketRank HTML Gadgets of the Reports to include in your website or mobile/cell app for free
+# CoinMarketRank HTML Gadgets of the COIN GRAPHS to include in your website or mobile/cell app for free
 ## .
 ## 3 Months BTC
 ```